Best 25+ annotation and markup tools in 2021

 Adding a drawing, a symbol or an attachment makes your comment and annotation even clearer.
 Infographics, specific examples, or other supporting material gives your comment more weight and can help you support your standpoint.

-Now that you know the most valuable markup and annotation tools in combination with the best annotation techniques, we are going to show you how you can set up your annotation process.
+Now that you know the most valuable markup tools in combination with the best techniques, we are going to show you how you can set up your markup process.

 1. Share your file with reviewers

-When the content team has finished their first draft, they are going to upload it to the annotation and markup software.
+When the content team has finished their first draft, they are going to upload it to the markup software.
 Now the file can be easily shared with all reviewers.

 Reviewers are usually previously added to the review step so that they get automatically notified when a new file was uploaded.
 Another option is to share the review link via chat.